jhsoftware/OwnCDN-KB/docs/8-how-to-set-localtion-of-data-files.md

 ### Running under IIS

-If you have mulitple instances of OwnCDN, you can set this at a web-site level.
+If you have multiple instances of OwnCDN, you can set this at a web-site level.

 Do the following for each OwnCDN site in IIS: